USING IRONPDF

 PDF.SaveAs("UrlToPdf.pdf")

-'Print PDF in 300 DPI without user new printdialog
+'Print PDF in 300 DPI without user new print dialog

 PDF.Print(300, False)

-'For advance printing, you can use below
+'For advanced printing, you can use below

 Dim PrintDocYouCanWorkWith As PrintDocument = PDF.GetPrintDocument()